gprMax/gprMax/docs/source/random_gen.rst

 Random Parameter Generation Mode
 *********************************

 This new gprMax feature allows the user to generate random parameters for a specific model.
-Syntactically, instead of entering single values for each **numerical** parameter in a given hash command, the user is allowed to enter values in pairs.
+It allows the user to specify the Probability Distribution Function (PDF) from which these parameters are randomly drawn.
+Subsequently, for every **numerical** parameter inside a hash command, the user must enter two values (in pairs) that define the specified PDF's parameters.

 The following convention is followed to activate the random parameter generation mode:

 .. code-block:: none

     #command_name: distr parameter_1.1 parameter_1.2 parameter_2.1 parameter_2.2 parameter_3.1 parameter_3.2 ...

-``distr`` specifies the Probability Distribution Function (PDF) from which random numbers are drawn.
-Currently, the following distributions are supported and corresponding to each of them, the values entered in pairs specify the distribution parameters:
+``distr`` specifies the (PDF) from which random numbers are drawn.
+Currently, the following distributions are supported and corresponding to each of them, the values entered in pairs specify the PDF parameters:

 * ``u`` - **Uniform Distribution**